NewsicCSCI201/Newsic/README.md

 d.
 On the top of the popup click the dropdown next to configurations and select default configuration for tomcat v9 e.
 Click apply and close
 9. run home.jsp on the tomcat 9 server

+This is a link to our presentation: https://www.youtube.com/watch?v=PVBXD-tL73s&feature=youtu.beDeployment